 There are two different types of micro fulfilment centres we believe will shape the future of logistics.
 One is the dark store, where only employees have access.
-The other is a regular storefront where a dedicated space in the back is used as a micro fulfilment centre.
-As the micro fulfilment centre is closer to the customer, companies often let them choose whether to pick up the order or get it delivered.
+The other is a regular storefront where a dedicated space in the back is used as a micro fulfilment cent e.
+As the micro fulfilment cent e is closer to the customer, companies often let them choose whether to pick up the order or get it delivered.